davidrbourke/DVA-C02/SQS, SNS, Kinesis.md

   - Producers:
     - Amazon Kinesis Agent - uses a standalone Java application on application servers to send data to the stream
-    - AWS SDK - use Java to develop producers at low level
+    - AWS SDK - use Java to develop producers at low level - can use other languages, e.g. .NET, doesn't have all the functionality of KPL.
-    - Amazon Kinesis Producer Library (KPL) - to develop producers at a high level with better API
+    - Amazon Kinesis Producer Library (KPL) - to develop producers at a high level with better API (Java only).
   - Consumers:
     - Amazon Kinesis Data Analytics - process and analyse using SQL or Java
     - Amazon Kinesis Data Firehose - process and store records in a destination
-    - Amazon Kinesis Client Libray (KPL) - client library to develop consumer applications
+    - Amazon Kinesis Client Library (KPL) - client library to develop consumer applications
       - Note: When using Kinesis Client Library, each shard is to be read-only by one KCL instance (on an EC2 instance).
-So if you have 10 shards, the the maximum KCL instances you can have is 10 (so 10 EC2 instances).
+So if you have 10 shards, the maximum KCL instances you can have is 10 (so 10 EC2 instances).
   - Monitoring
   - Configuration - Scale
-  - Enhanced fan-out - consumers can use the enhanced fan out facility
+  - **Enhanced fan-out** - consumers can use the enhanced fan out facility.
+Using standard fan-out, all consumers share the 2 MB p/s output limit.
+Using **enhanced fan-out**, each consumer gets a dedicated 2 MB p/s out limit, so it is faster, but more expensive.

-- Use Terminal or CLI in AWS Console Cloudshell
+- Use Terminal or CLI in AWS Console CloudShell

   - `aws --version` Use version 2
   - Write to stream using `put-record`: